How to Do Advanced Sorting in Excel (9 Suitable Examples)

 Advanced Sorting of data top to bottom in Excel

-• Click on the Expand the selection option and press the Sort button.
+• Click on Expand the selection and click the Sort button.

-Prices of different types of shirt sizes are given in the chart.
-We want to sort these shirt sizes according to the ascending alphabetical order from left to right.
+Prices of different types of shirt sizes are given in the dataset below.
+Let’s sort these shirt sizes in ascending alphabetical order from left to right.

-• We untick the My data has headers option.
+• Untick the My data has headers option.

 Advanced Sorting of data left to right in Excel

-• Choose Sort left to right option from the Sort Options window.
+• Choose Sort left to right from the Sort Options window that opens.

-• Click on that Sort by button and select Row 4 among all the options, Cells Values as Sort On and A to Z as Order.
+• Click on the Sort by arrow and select Row 4 from the options.

 Read More: How to Perform Custom Sort in Excel